 Chocolate Zucchini Muffins

 Relocate mixture from processor into a medium bowl.
-Process zucchinis until finely chopped.
-After processing measure zucchini to ensure 1 1/2 c. of lightly packed cups are available.
-Add 1 1/2 c. chopped zucchini to the medium bowl holding the dry ingredients.
+Process zucchini until finely chopped.
+After processing, measure zucchini to ensure 1 1/2 c. of lightly packed cups are available.
+Add 1 1/2 c. chopped zucchini to the medium bowl, holding the dry ingredients.
 Add the yogurt and eggs to the processor and blend.
-Once blended add yogurt-egg mixture, remaining chocolate morsels, and nuts into the medium bowl and mix gently just until evenly incorporated.
+Once blended, add yogurt-egg mixture, remaining chocolate morsels, nuts, and mix gently just until evenly incorporated.
 Do not over-mix or batter may toughen.

 Divide the batter among 12 muffin cups, filling each to 3/4 capacity.
 Equally sprinkle the muffin tops with the reserved sugar.
 Bake muffins for 20 to 24 minutes.
 Rotate muffins halfway through baking process.

 Ensure muffins are done by inserting a toothpick into the center of a muffin and visually ensuring toothpick is clean when removed.
 If no muffin liners were used, gently run a knife around edges of muffin cups to separate muffins from tins.
 Let stand on wire rack until cool.